 The East End of London was a dire place in 1888.
 Opium dens and brothels shared cramped quarters alongside family housing.
 Drunken residents spilled from the pubs into streets where children played.
 Violence was commonplace; cries for help of "Murder!" generally went unanswered [source: Haggard].
 The living conditions in the East End reflected the poverty of its residents.
-There was precious little access to clean water, and disease like tuberculosis and diphtheria spread easily.
+There was precious little access to clean water, and diseases like tuberculosis and diphtheria spread easily.
 Some women engaged in casual prostitution to supplement their families' incomes.
-It was a bleak, depressing and often menacing place to live.
+It was a bleak, depressing and often menacing place to live [source: Peyro].

-In the East End's Whitechapel district, a string of prostitutes were butchered.
+In the East End's Whitechapel district, a string of prostitutes was butchered.
 The crime scenes were a gory tableau; the brutalized bodies were perversions of the human form.
 The killer was a collector who took organs as trophies.
-The signature of a letter that arrived during the murders gave this monster a name: Jack the Ripper.
+The signature of a letter that arrived during the murders gave this monster a name: Jack the Ripper [source: Peyro].

 The city was whipped into a froth of suspicion and fear.
 Wide dragnets snagged scores of suspects, but the police were unable to catch the killer.
-Vigilante committees formed, and mobs routinely chased people through the streets.
+A vigilance committee of local business owners hired unemployed men to roam the streets at night, armed with sticks and whistles, in hopes of catching the killer [source: British Library].
 And then, suddenly, the murders stopped.
 Despite three more years of investigation, the police never uncovered the true identity of Jack the Ripper.
-The unsolved case was officially closed in 1892, though interest in the killings has never dwindled.
-A thriving subculture of amateur criminologists -- Ripperologists -- has been cultivated by the enduring mystery of Jack the Ripper.
+The unsolved case was officially closed in 1892, though interest in the killings has never dwindled [source: Barbee].
+A thriving subculture of amateur criminologists — Ripperologists — has been cultivated by the enduring mystery of Jack the Ripper.